pouchdb/pouchdb/docs/api.md

 var attachment = new Buffer('Is there life on Mars?');
 {% endhighlight %}

 For details, see the [Mozilla docs on `Blob`](https://developer.mozilla.org/en-US/docs/Web/API/Blob) or the [Node docs on `Buffer`](http://nodejs.org/api/buffer.html).
-If you need a shim for older browsers that don't support the `Blob` constructor, you can use [this one](https://gist.github.com/nolanlawson/10340255).
+If you need a shim for older browsers that don't support the `Blob` constructor, you can use [blob-util](https://github.com/nolanlawson/blob-util).

 ### Save an inline attachment